• Home

 Some people have mentioned that the brownie recipe tastes similar to Austin's famous Miles of Chocolate when underbaked by about 5 minutes.

-The streusel part tastes phenomenal with a texture like the top of a crumb-cake, but moister and with loads of peanut flavor.
+The streusel part tastes phenomenal with a texture like the top of a crumb-cake, but with loads of peanut flavor.
 Has anyone ever put a topping like that on brownies or did Southern Living do it first?
 At any rate, I’d put this in the bake sale file for sure.

 A variation on the brownies could be to add chipotle powder and cinnamon to the brownie itself and a pinch of chipotle to the peanut butter streusel.
 Peanut butter and chipotle go surprisingly well together.